Chapter 609 — Criminal Code

 False Traffic Signal

-It is a crime to display a false traffic signal or sign, or to interfere with official traffic control devices.
-This is …
+It is a crime to exhibit a false light or signal, or to interfere with a light, signal, or sign that controls or guides …

 609.855